mstniy/cuda_virtual_interplay/README.md

     	A() = default;
     };

+The branch *vtable_map* hosts a different approach that removes this requirement.

 ## Usage

 `#include "virtual_interplay.h"` to access the library.
 The base class of the classes to be migrated shall inherit from `interplay_movable` and the most derived subclasses shall inherit from `implements_interplay_movable`.